yongkangzzz/Individual_Project/README.md

 # Individual_Project
 The project is also in github:https://github.com/yongkangzzz/Individual_Project

-Bert_train.ipynb is the notebook to train my BERT model. get_news_content.ipynb is the notebook containing all process to parse the URLs. obtain_news_url.ipynb is the notebook to obtain training news from outlets.
+Bert_train.ipynb is the notebook to train my BERT model.
+Basic tutorial can be found in https://skimai.com/fine-tuning-bert-for-sentiment-analysis/ get_news_content.ipynb is the notebook containing all process to parse the URLs. obtain_news_url.ipynb is the notebook to obtain training news from outlets.
 The sentiment analysis process is also in this notebook.